kunalvartak-sprk/interview_task_assignment/README.md

 	3. destinations					: use to capture the heartbeat of the server/system on which our jobs are runnig. it stores the timestamp indicating host was alive at that time.
-			1. id
+			1. id					: autoincremented id
-			2. lastupdatereceived
+			2. lastupdatereceived	: timestamp of the heartbeat
-			3. address`
+			3. address`				: MAC address of the system

 	Database Details:
 	Database is hosted in AWS AND it is mysql instance.